-US Stock markets are closed on Monday in observance of Memorial Day.
-DTG will resume posting Tuesday, May 30, 2017.
-Enjoy the long weekend!
+Today is Memorial Day and US stock markets are closed.
+DTG will resume posting tomorrow, Tuesday, May 28.
+Enjoy the long holiday weekend!

 Hopes for short-term progress in US/China trade negotiations is fading after US Treasury Secretary Mnuchin said there are no scheduled talks, but Trump would meet Xi Jinping at June’s G-20 meeting.
 Meanwhile the Japanese companies Panasonic and Toshiba, plus the UK’s ARM Holdings have joined the blacklisting of China’s Huawei Technologies.
 Stock in US tech companies like Apple are declining in what’s being called the Tech Cold War is escalating.

 Adding political fuel to the fire, the US sent 2 Navy destroyers into the Taiwan Strait as a commitment to a free and open Indo-Pacific.
 While the US recognizes Taiwan as independent, China considers the island a sacred part of Chinese territory and will make it a part of “one China” by military force if necessary.
 The Taiwan President tried to reassure everyone about the US ships that there was no cause for alarm.
 A Chinese spokesperson said Taiwan is the most sensitive issue in China-US relations.